 You must follow these steps to get the Secretary of State’s approval:

-1. Phone the Department for Education (DfE) children in care team
+1. Phone the DfE children in care team

 Make sure you have the following information when you call:

 - the name and date of birth of the child you wish to place in a SCH

 - the reasons why you want to place them in a SCH